-The Office of Instructional Development (OID) supports the instructional mission of the University and enhances teaching and learning opportunities through programs and services which promote the use of current and emerging instructional methodologies and technologies.
+The Center for the Advancement of Teaching (CAT), formerly OID, supports the instructional mission of the University and enhances teaching and learning opportunities through programs and services which promote the use of current and emerging instructional methodologies and technologies.
 60 Powell Library, 310-825-9149.

 INSTRUCTIONAL IMPROVEMENT PROGRAM